Dinkoooooooo/DATA-script/README.md

 Purpose: Inserts a new patient record into the patients table.

-Parameters:

-Patient details such as Folder_number, Id_number, First_name, last_name, etc.
+Parameters:Patient details such as Folder_number, Id_number, First_name, last_name, etc.
 conn (database connection) and cursor (to execute the query).
 Returns: The patient_id of the newly inserted patient.
 Usage: Called during data import to create a patient record in the database.

 2. `create_admission_forms`